izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/concepts/swap_mode.rst

 In our sdk or frontend-app, we usually call interfaces of periphery contracts, and the periphery contracts will call corresponding core-contracts interfaces according to our params.

 The most frequently used function calls are `swapAmount()` and `swapDesire()` in the `Swap` contract from periphery contracts set.
 Here **desire** means whether the the amount of the output token is pre-determined.
+For example, if you want to swap M tokenA - > N tokenB, when M is pre-determined, `swapAmount()` should be invoked.
+If N is pre-determined, use `swapDesire()`.

 When we call the `swapAmount()` interface in `Swap`,